THIS DATE IN HISTORY: Jan. 12

 1943: Bep Guidolin, a 16-year-old rookie, scores twice and has an assist in the Boston Bruins' 3-0 victory against the Chicago Blackhawks at Boston Garden, and Frank Brimsek earns his 26th NHL shutout.
 It's the second of four games to benefit the American Red Cross war fund and raises $10,624.

-2006: The New York Rangers retire Mark Messier's No. 11 prior to their game against the Edmonton Oilers.
-Messier, the No. 2 scorer in NHL history, wins the Stanley Cup five times with the Oilers, then scores the Cup-winning goal for the Rangers in the 1994 Final, giving New York its first championship since 1940.
+2006: The New York Rangers retire Mark Messier's No. 11 prior to their 5-4 overtime win against the Edmonton Oilers.
+Messier, the No. 2 scorer in NHL history who won the Stanley Cup five times with the Oilers, then scores the Cup-winning goal for the Rangers in the 1994 Final, giving New York its first championship since 1940.

 Video: Mark Messier was one of NHL's greatest leaders

 2016: Arizona Coyotes rookie Max Domi accomplishes something his father, Tie Domi, never managed during his 16 NHL seasons: scoring three goals in a game.
 Max gets his first NHL hat trick before Oliver Ekman-Larsson's goal with nine seconds remaining in overtime gives the Coyotes a 4-3 win against the Edmonton Oilers at Gila River Arena.